 Heat pumps are highly versatile devices that heat and cool your home evenly.
-Many homeowners opt for a heat pump as an energy-efficient alternative to a standard furnace or air conditioner.
+Many homeowners opt for heat pumps as an energy-efficient alternative to a standard furnace or air conditioner.
 However, to do its job correctly, your heat pump requires the right amount of refrigerant.
 Refrigerant enables the pump to heat your home properly during the winter and cool it during the summer.
 Here’s how refrigerant helps your heat pump work effectively:

 PROMOTES EFFICIENT HEATING AND COOLING